 Milford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The population of Milford is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.95% of adults in Milford have a bachelor's degree or even advanced degree.
+The citizens of Milford are very well educated compared to the average community in the nation: 38.95% of adults in Milford have a bachelor's degree or even advanced degree.

 The per capita income in Milford in 2010 was $40,503, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $162,012 for a family of four.
 However, Milford contains both very wealthy and poor people as well.

 Milford is a somewhat ethnically-diverse city.
 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford residents report their race to be White, followed by Asian.
 Important ancestries of people in Milford include Irish, German, Polish, and English.